ziraaell/car-rental-database/README.md

 - Reporting and Analysis: Enables generating reports on car availability, popular models, and financial performance.
 - Data Validation and Integrity: Ensures data accuracy through constraints such as unique keys, foreign keys, and checks on data formats and logical date orders.

-## Setup
-The project requirements and dependencies are listed in the requirements.txt file, which is located in the root directory of the project.

 ## Project structure
 ```
 Car-Rental-Databases-Project/